 According to IBM, 70% of the respondents gravitated towards cloud platforms built using open source.
 That’s because open source software guards against vendor lock-in, while lowering costs at the same time.

-No surprise then that 65% of developers opined that skills related to the underlying open source infrastructure such as Linux (opens in new tab), and Kubernetes (opens in new tab), are more beneficial to their careers, than skills related to a specific cloud platform.
+No surprise then that 65% of developers opined that skills related to the underlying open source infrastructure such as Linux, and Kubernetes, are more beneficial to their careers, than skills related to a specific cloud platform.

 Just as many developers also agreed that contributing to open source projects helps impress potential employers and opens them to better professional opportunities.